 If you live in an apartment, the first question is: what will you do with all the soil your composting creates?
 Apartment dwellers usually don’t have yards to grow food in, or any space suitable for more than little container gardening.

 Even if you do a lot of apartment gardening, you may not be able to use all the compost your kitchen generates.

-Another challenge is dealing with stink.
+Another challenge is the issue of stink.
 When composting bins are working properly, they don’t smell.
-But sometimes things go wrong, and when that happens in a corner of your kitchen instead of a corner of your yard or garage, it’s pretty gross.
+But sometimes things go wrong, and when that happens in a corner of your kitchen instead of a corner of your yard or garage, it’s gross.